Understanding SOC 2 Audit

 Organization Size and Complexity

-The size and complexity of the organization being audited play a significant role in determining the audit duration.
-Larger organizations or those with intricate systems and numerous business processes may require more time for the auditor to thoroughly evaluate their controls.
+The size and complexity of the audited organization play a significant role in determining the audit duration.
+Larger organizations or those with intricate systems and numerous business processes may require more time for the auditor to evaluate their controls thoroughly.

 Scope of the Audit

-The scope of the SOC 2 compliance audit defines the specific systems, processes, and controls that will be assessed.
+The SOC 2 compliance audit scope defines the specific systems, processes, and controls that will be assessed.
 A broader scope involving multiple business units or locations may extend the audit timeline.

 Control Readiness